 A fun day out for all the family can be found at Hoo Farm in Telford, where over 125 species of animals call home.
 Be sure to say hello to the friendly alpacas and llamas, then take a pit stop at the farms café to refuel.

 Soak up the scenery with an exciting day out on horseback in the stunning South Shropshire countryside, or get stuck into a cooking lesson and learn the tricks of the trade at Brompton Cookery School near Shrewsbury.
-One thing’s for sure; you’ll never be short of things to do in Shropshire.
+One thing’s for sure; you’ll never be short of things to do – so why not escape to one of our luxury hotel’s in Shropshire and begin your adventure today!

 Experience an evening of hearty dining in one of the finest country hotels in Shropshire, such as The Baron at Bucknell.
 As one of Ludlow’s best eating spots, the restaurant features an original 18th Century cider press and millstone, as well as a menu serving the very best in local produce.